 The program is supervised by the Court Visitor Program Director, Teresa K. Tackett, L.S.W.; phone (740) 833-2596.

 - To ensure that every person under Guardianship receives suitable protection, care and maintenance.

 - To ensure that all of the Ward’s needs are being meet.

 - To ensure that the Ward’s preferences and wishes are considered when making decisions.

 - To ensure that Ward is in an appropriate placement.

 - Initial training covers the Guardianship process, the Wards’ rights, communicating with Wards, what to look for on visits, and the identification of community resources.

-- Follow-up training & quarterly meetings are also provided for the Court Visitors.
+- Follow-up training & quarterly meetings are provided for the Court Visitors.

-- Court staff will be available to assist Court Visitors in any step of the process.
+- Court staff are available to assist Court Visitors in any step of the process.